 National Professional Qualifications Frequently Asked Questions

-Can a member of staff without QTS sign on for an NPQ and get DfE funding?
+Can a member of staff without QTS apply for an NPQ and get DfE funding?

 Yes, the DfE has confirmed that QTS is not a requirement for NPQs.
 This is most likely relevant to participants on the NPQLBC.
 There will be some academic reading (not an extensive amount) so suitability of candidates without a degree level qualification would be considered on a case by case basis.
 Applicants without QTS can apply for a TRN (Teacher Reference Number) by following the steps outlined here.

-Can I take an NPQ if I am not a UK trained teacher?
+Can I apply for an NPQ if I am not a UK trained teacher?

 Yes, and if you are employed by a school in England you may also be eligible for full funding.
 You will need to apply for a TRN (Teacher Reference Number) by following the steps outlined here.